-Coming to study in a new country can be a major change to your life.
-Whoever you are you will find a place at KTH and be a part of a diverse community of students.
-To help you settle in KTH provide a welcoming environment with a full range of support and service tailored to the needs of international students.
+Coming to study in a new country can be a major change in your life.
+Whoever you are, you will find a place at KTH and be a part of a diverse community of students.
+To help you settle in KTH, provide a welcoming environment with a full range of support and service tailored to the needs of international students.

 The road to KTH

-After receiving your letter of acceptance KTH will provide you with all the information and support you need before making the move to Sweden.
-Practical matters such as residence permit and accommodation can be attended to as soon as your admission is confirmed.
+After receiving your letter of acceptance, KTH will provide you with all the information and support you need before making the move to Sweden.
+You will apply for accommodation, and if you are from outside of Europe, it is time to apply for a residence permit.

 KTH provides qualified and confidential student counselling to all students.
 The counsellors can help you become more aware of your own resources and make better choices about your studies and professional development.